Vandersloot leads Sky to 101-95 double OT win over Sun

 With the game tied at 91 in the first OT, the Sky dribbled the clock down before Brionna Jones stole the ball.
 Connecticut couldn’t get a shot off before the buzzer, sending it to the second extra session.

 The Sun, who won the last 14 games of the regular season, got off to a slow start in their first game since Sept.
-19. They trailed by 11 but scored 10 of the final 12 points to trail 24-21 after one quarter.
+19. They trailed by 11 but scored 10 of the final 12 points to cut it to 24-21 after one quarter.

 Connecticut kept its roll going in the second and led 44-40 before Diamond DeShields scored the final seven points of the half for Chicago to give the Sky a 47-46 lead at the break.